Lee Jae-in: Career

 Lee Jae-in is one of the few South Korean celebrities born in Gangwon, a border province with North Korea.
-Lee debuted in 2012 as the child counterpart of a supporting character in tvN's daily drama Ice Adonis.
+Lee debuted in 2012 as the child counterpart of a supporting character in Ice Adonis.

 Her first prominent casting was for 2019 religious mystery film Svaha: The Sixth Finger.
-Her portrayal of two different twin girls has earned her various wins and nominations from major film awards.
-In that year Lee also played her first regular role in television series with JTBC's Beautiful World.
+Her portrayal of two different twin girls earned her various wins and nominations from major film awards.
+In that year Lee also played her first regular role in the television series Beautiful World.

 In 2021 Lee was cast in JTBC's legal espionage series Undercover and SBS' sport drama Racket Boys as a national youth badminton team's ace athlete.
 The same year she got praised for her role in the ticking clock-thriller film Hard Hit.

 In January 2023, Lee signed with Yooborn Company.